-- LECOM: Lake Erie College of Osteopathic Medicine, encompassing all if its academic programs Student: Any person who has matriculated at LECOM and commenced classes, and for whom LECOM maintains educational records.
-The term does not include any individual who has applied for admission to but has not matriculated or commenced classes at LECOM.
-Record: Any information or data recorded in any medium, including, but not limited to: handwriting, print, all if its academic programs, film, microfilm or microfiche.
-Includes the following information relating to a student: Directory Information: student's name, address (permanent and present), telephone number, date and place of birth, undergraduate/graduate institution(s) attended, class level, marital status, home state, dates of attendance, degrees and awards received, most recent photograph, and other similar information.
-This information may be published unless a student files an objection with Student Affairs. - Educational Any record (in handwriting, print, tapes, films, or other medium) Records: maintained by LECOM or an agent of LECOM.
-This is part of the official record of a student's work.
-The term does not include: - A personal record maintained by an administrative staff member and kept in the personal possession of the individual who made the record.
-Information contained in the record must be strictly confidential and not to be revealed or made available to any other person except the maker's temporary substitute.
-A "substitute" means an individual who performs on a temporary basis the duties of the staff member who makes the record, and does not refer to an individual who permanently succeeds the maker of the record in his or her position. - An employment record of a student, whose employment is not contingent on the fact that he or she is a student, provided the record is used only in relation to the individual's employment.
+- LECOM: Lake Erie College of Osteopathic Medicine, encompassing all of its academic programs - Student: Any person who has matriculated at LECOM and commenced classes, and for whom LECOM maintains educational records.
+The term does not include any individual who has applied for admission to but has not matriculated or commenced classes at LECOM. - Directory: Includes the following information relating to a student:

+Information: Student's name, address (permanent and present), telephone number, date and place of birth, undergraduate/graduate institution(s) attended, class level, marital status, home state, dates of attendance, degrees and awards received, most recent photograph, and other similar information.
+This information may be published unless a student files an objection with Student Affairs.

+Educational Records: Records, files, documents, or other materials that contain information related to a student and which are maintained by an educational agency or institution or by a party acting for the agency or institution.

+The following are not educational records under FERPA:

-- Personal health records of the student, used only in connection with the provision of treatment of a student, and not disclosed to anyone other than the individuals providing treatment (provided that the records can be viewed by a physician or other appropriate professional of the student's choice). - Law enforcement records, which are maintained apart from educational records solely for law enforcement purposes, are not disclosed to individuals other than law enforcement officials of the same jurisdiction. - Alumni records, which contain information about a student after he or she is no longer in attendance at LECOM and the records do not relate to the person as a student. - Information on the placement in employment and the types of employment secured by graduates of the College and the School are available upon request through the Office of Student Affairs.
+- 1. Records of instructional, supervisory, and administrative personnel and educational personnel ancillary thereto which are in the sole possession of the maker thereof and which are not accessible or revealed to any other person except a substitute.
+A "substitute" means an individual who performs on a temporary basis the duties of the personnel who makes the record and does not refer to an individual who permanently succeeds the maker of the record in his or her position. - 2.
+An employment record of a student whose employment is not contingent on the fact that he or she is a student, provided the record is used only in relation to the individual's employment. - 3.
+Personal health records of the student, which are used only in connection with the provision of treatment of a student, and not disclosed to anyone other than the individuals providing treatment (provided that the records can be viewed by a physician or other appropriate professional of the student's choice). - 4.
+Law enforcement records which are maintained apart from educational records solely for law enforcement purposes, are not disclosed to individuals other than law enforcement officials of the same jurisdiction. - 5.
+Alumni records which contain information about a student after he or she is no longer in attendance at LECOM and the records do not relate to the person as a student.